Scarcity of key material squeezes medical mask manufacturing :: WRAL.com

 “The initial lack of personal protective equipment in nursing homes, and lack of infection control practices in general, contributed to a general community spread across the country,” said Harvard Medical School’s Dr. Andrew T. Chan, one of the authors.

 But that personal protective equipment just wasn’t available early in the pandemic when demand for the disposable masks and gowns exploded.
-And it still isn’t.
+It still isn’t.

 Before COVID-19, the disease caused by the novel coronavirus, the government estimated that the U.S. would need more than 5 billion N95 respirators per year in a pandemic.
 In March, the Department of Health and Human Services said the demand would be about 3.5 billion.

-Note: This story has been corrected to reflect that Outdoor Research's N95 masks were approved by the National Institute for Occupational Safety and Health, not the Food and Drug Administration.